 Street Hockey Stick Details

-the best of both worlds.
-Some street hockey players take an old wood or composite ice hockey stick with a bad blade and add an ABS blade for street play.
+Some street hockey players take an old wood or composite ice hockey stick with a bad blade and simply add an ABS blade for street play.
 That’s a great option if you have an old ice hockey stick.

 Ice Hockey Stick Details